MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/mda-ops-guide-ad-hoc.md

 ---
-title: Monthly operational guide - Microsoft Defender for Cloud Apps
+title: Ad-hoc operational guide - Microsoft Defender for Cloud Apps
-description: This article provides monthly operational recommendations to help security operations teams to plan and run security activities. ms.date: 11/28/2023 ms.topic: reference
+description: This article provides ad-hoc operational recommendations to help security operations teams to plan and run security activities. ms.date: 12/17/2023 ms.topic: reference
 ---

-# Monthly operational guide - Microsoft Defender for Cloud Apps
+# Ad-hoc operational guide - Microsoft Defender for Cloud Apps

 This article lists monthly operational activities that we recommend you perform with Microsoft Defender for Cloud Apps.